 Needing support doesn’t always fit into the 9 to 5 so we have pulled together a range of support services and links to guide you through.

-The College’s Safeguarding Team are here to support all our students and you can contact them via email Safeguarding@Southessex.ac.uk
+The College’s Wellbeing & Safeguarding team are here to support all our students and you can contact them via email Safeguarding@Southessex.ac.uk

 A member of the team will contact you and provide some support.
-Students and staff can also access the Safeguarding Team’s Moodle page where there are resources on a number of topics including mental health, e-safety and mindfulness.
+Students and staff can also access the Wellbeing & Safeguarding team’s Moodle page where there are resources on a number of topics including mental health, e-safety and mindfulness.

 Togetherall is available to all students and staff at South Essex College.

 The community is available 24/7!
 If you ever feel alone or the need to chat, Togetherall is here for you.

 Togetherall also offers a wealth of resources and courses from managing anxiety to improving your sleep.
 Visit www.togetherall.com to register using your college email.